 The presence of the large group of 18th KLR casualties also provides interesting data for assessing the location and timing of casualties.
 The Battalion advanced to the German front line at 07.30, pressing on to Alt Trench beyond.
 They were consolidating positions in Train Alley by the time the KLR were joined by the 16th Manchesters as the second phase of the assault.
 We have seen casualties from both Battalions at Vernon Street and it would seem likely the men at Brick Point had been later casualties in the second German line, or beyond.
 The large number of KLR graves, must also casts some doubt on the principal that the Brick Point casualties had been killed or wounded in the final assault – when the KLR remained in Railway Valley and the Battalion went no further forward.
 In contrast, some of of the KLR men may have died of wounds at an Aid Post and the burial location would not have such inference.

 Private 9005 George Blundell of D Company (17th MR) and resident of Levenshulme, was posted missing, assumed killed in action, before he was buried near Brick Point.
-Private 9011 Norman Miles reported George had been shot in the stomach as he mounted the parapet.
+Private 9011 Norman Miles reported George had been shot in the stomach as he mounted the parapet for the final charge on Montauban.
 In view of the location of his original burial, it is most likely George was mortally wounded leaving a German trench, rather than the parapet of the assembly trench in the rear.
 It is possible he was leaving Train Alley, as they began the final assault on Montauban.

 Sergeant 8928 Tom Watmough (17th MR) from Hollingsworth and Private 8804 James Henry (known as Harry) Pickthall of C Company (17th MR), from Kendal are also shown as being buried in the area before they were also relocated to Dantzig Alley.
 Also buried close by was Private 8727 Stanley Marsden.
 Stanley was noted as having died from wounds, which indicates he probably received some attention, in the area of Talus Bois or the Fleche.